ruby-grape/grape/README.md

 ## Stable Release

-You're reading the documentation for the next release of Grape, which should be 0.14.1.
+You're reading the documentation for the stable release of Grape, 0.15.0.
 Please read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
-The current stable release is [0.14.0](https://github.com/ruby-grape/grape/blob/v0.14.0/README.md).

 ## Project Resources